 As a (somewhat) young Malay woman, I have always known that one of my ‘job’ descriptions in life is to be able to cook so I can one day turn my husband into a miniature hippo within 6 months of our marriage because hey, the way to a man’s heart is through his stomach, right?

 So, when it was time for me to learn the intricate art of food-making, I decided to learn it from the best chef in the world: my mom.
-This led to a new realization that my petite-sized, sweet-natured mother is actually the incarnated soul of Babe Ruth (Yankees baseball player, lah.
-Look It Up.
-Geez).
-When I told my friends about it, I kid you not, they all could relate and said that they’ve gone through the same thing with their own mothers, aunties, grandmothers etc.
+This led to a new realization that my petite, sweet-natured mother has a dark, scary side: The Gordon Ramsay side.
+When I told my friends, I kid you not, they all could relate and said that they’ve gone through the same thing with their own mothers, aunties, grandmothers etc.

 Phase 1 – “The Happy Feet”

 The first phase before Armageddon.
-The “Happy Feet” refers to the giddy smile and excited feeling you can see in ANY aunty’s eyes (in my case, my mom’s) when you, especially if you are a girl, express the desire to learn how to cook.
+The “Happy Feet” refers to the giddy smile and excitement shining in ANY aunty’s eyes (in my case, my mom’s) when you, especially if you are a girl, express the desire to learn how to cook.
 If said aunty does not have a bad hip or back, she would be doing the Irish jig before immediately rushing you into the kitchen.
 Why?
-Simply because your family’s honour is dependent on that first fish you fry at your future in-law’s house not ending up black like charcoal.
+Simply because your family’s honour is dependent on that first fish you fry at your future in-law’s house.

 Signs to watch out for: